2013 Labour Party Falkirk candidate selection: Investigation

-In May 2013 whilst speaking at the annual Progress conference, former MP and business secretary Lord Mandelson claimed that a cabal at the top of the NEC were trying to exert influence, and warned Labour Party leader Ed Miliband that he "was storing up danger for himself and for a future Labour government over parliamentary selections".
+In May 2013, whilst speaking at the annual Progress conference, the former Labour MP and business secretary Lord Mandelson claimed that a cabal at the top of the NEC were trying to exert influence, and warned Ed Miliband, the leader of the Labour Party, that he "was storing up danger for himself and for a future Labour government over parliamentary selections".

-On 25 June 2013, in the light of allegations claimed to be contained within the completed NEC internal report, Labour Party Central Office in London implemented "special measures" under the Labour Party constitution, and took direct control of candidate selection in Falkirk.
+On 25 June 2013, in the light of allegations claimed to be contained within the completed NEC internal report, the Labour Party Central Office implemented "special measures" under the Labour Party constitution, and took direct control of candidate selection in Falkirk.
 A spokesperson commented:

 The NEC later concluded that anyone who had joined the Labour Party in Falkirk after 12 March 2012, when Eric Joyce announced he was stepping down, would not be allowed to take part in the selection process.
 The NEC then suspended provisional candidate Karie Murphy and Falkirk party chairman Stephen Deans, a decision which Unite the Union criticised.

-On 27 June, Unite General Secretary Len McCluskey wrote to his members with regards to the NEC special measures process:
+On 27 June Unite General Secretary Len McCluskey wrote to his members with regards to the NEC special measures process:

-On 2 July former Labour Home Secretary David Blunkett MP speaking on BBC Two's Daily Politics said the party had "taken the right step by having an investigation" and said he hoped the NEC would "deal with it decisively".
+On 2 July the former Labour home secretary David Blunkett, speaking on BBC Two's Daily Politics, said the party had "taken the right step by having an investigation" and said he hoped the NEC would "deal with it decisively".
 Blunkett went on to say he thought the party should publish the internal report, adding that Labour "should be as transparent as possible".

 However, a Labour Party spokesperson later said that it was standard practice not to publish the NEC's internal reports.

-On 4 July, Tom Watson MP resigned as Labour's 2015 general election campaign co-ordinator, though he remained in place as Deputy Chair of the Labour Party.
-Watson confirmed that provisional Falkirk candidate Karie Murphy had been his office manager prior to her selection.
+On 4 July the MP Tom Watson resigned as Labour's 2015 general election campaign co-ordinator, though he remained in place as Deputy Chair of the Labour Party.

+Watson confirmed that the provisional Falkirk candidate Karie Murphy had been his office manager prior to her selection.